 Employment and Unemployment

 The number of people in the Southeast Region’s labor force decreased steadily over the past 5 years to approximately 171,000.
-The number of persons employed also decreased during the 5 year period to almost 165,000.
+The number of people employed also decreased during the 5-year period to almost 165,000.

 The unemployment rate fell from 5.7 percent in 2015 to 3.6 percent in 2018.
 The unemployment percentage for the first 9 months of 2019 is 3.8 percent.